Rebates for Residential EV Chargers in Massachusetts

 City of Norwood - MA

-Customers of City of Norwood - MA can qualify for rebates for residential EV chargers through their program called "Norwood EVs."
+City of Norwood - MA has a rebate program that covers residential EV chargers.
+The program is called "Norwood EVs."

 The Norwood EVs program offers a rebate of $350 - 1,000 per outlet.
 The incentive may cover up to 50% of the material cost.
 The rebate program covers Level 2 EV chargers.